Pedro24681/sql-ecommerce-case-study/DATABASE_SCHEMA.md

 # Database Schema

-This file explains the tables used in this SQL e-commerce project and how they relate to each other.
-I created or organized these tables so it’s easy to explore business questions with joins and aggregations.
+Here's how I structured the database.
+I've got 4 main tables that all connect to each other, and I set them up to make it straightforward to answer business questions with joins and aggregations.
+Nothing too complicated, but organized in a way that makes sense.

 # Tables and Fields